ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

 Datagrams can be sent using HTTP Datagrams.
 The WebTransport datagram payload is sent unmodified in the "HTTP Datagram Payload" field of an HTTP Datagram.

-In QUIC, a datagram frame can span at most one packet.
-Because of that, the applications have to know the maximum size of the datagram they can send.
-However, when proxying the datagrams, the hop-by-hop MTUs can vary.
-TODO: Describe how the path MTU can be computed, specifically propagation across HTTP proxies.

 ## Buffering Incoming Streams and Datagrams

 In WebTransport over HTTP/3, the client MAY send its SETTINGS frame, as well as